Code-Institute-Submissions/china-tea/README.md

 ### User Stories:

 * As a traditional tea drinker I want to be made aware of teas from an origin which is different from the one I usually source my tea/tea-ware from.
 I want to be made aware of what is available and be able to move to a purchase with one click
+* As a tea drinker with an ecletic taste I was a website the looks and feel niche where I can be informed of new options so that I can add new variety to my collection.
+* As a customer I was to buy tea from a vendor that is different from the standard commercial outlets where I can created an account and create an online relationship with a small specialised vendor.

+### Ideal Customer:

+* Aged thiry and above with a high level of disposable income and a willingness to spend on luxury items
+* A long standing history of tea drinking.
+* Active in reviewing products and services online.
+* Socialises in similar groups.
+*

 - - - -

 ### Technologies

+IDE: Cloud9 and Gitpod.

 1. HTML
 2. CSS
 3. Bootstrap (4.3.1.)
 4. Font Awsome (5.1.1)
 5. W3 validation service
+6. Tiny PNG

 - - - -